heiwawa/minids/README.md

 # minids
-a simple data structure interface and implementation in C
+a mini(simple) data structure interface and implementation in C